-A. General Information About Medicare -Medicare is a two-part Federal health insurance program, administered by the Centers for Medicare & Medicaid Services (CMS), for people who are age 65 or older, who are totally and permanently disabled, or who have permanent kidney failure.
-One part of Medicare is Hospital Insurance (also known as Part A).
-The other part is Medical Insurance (also known as Part B).
+A. General Information About Medicare -Medicare is a four-part Federal health insurance program, administered by the Centers for Medicare & Medicaid Services (CMS), for people who are age 65 or older, who are totally and permanently disabled, or who have permanent kidney failure.
+The four parts are: Part A (Hospital Insurance), Part B (Medical Insurance), Part C (Medicare Advantage plans) and Part D (Medicare prescription drug coverage).